A Guide to Online Slots – How Do They Work?

 HTML-5 technology has also transformed the way people can play internet games — users can play on mobile-friendly casinos while travelling, for example — meaning player time, and money spent, can be much higher than games in bricks-and-mortar casinos.

-Note: Online slots also benefit from promotional tools that are simply beyond the reach of traditional games.
+Online slots also benefit from promotional tools that are simply beyond the reach of traditional games.
 High competition between virtual casinos means you can play their slots for free before committing money, and you can use online casino bonuses as an extra chance to win cash prizes.
 Both are useful ways for the casino to attract new custom and are very popular with players.

 However, the above advantages of online play present a big downside.
 The simpler it is to access a game, the simpler it is to spend money.
 Add this to the fact that spending electronic money is easier than parting with coins and notes — most online casinos offer many e-payment methods — then it's easy to see why virtual casino games have contributed to a rise in problem gambling.
 Also, internet players are often locked away in their houses, away from concerned friends who might notice symptoms and offer help.
 For this reason, it's especially important to be aware of safe gambling practices while playing online.